-H 4.3.6 HAMLET BOUNDARIES AND BUFFERS
+H 4.3.6 Hamlet Boundaries and Buffers

-The boundaries of the Hamlet shown on Schedule H4-1 have been previously determined based upon a limited amount of growth that: maintains Hamlet scale and character; corresponds to available wastewater servicing capacity and identifiable features such as roads, property boundaries, physical features and other logical boundaries.
+The boundaries of the Hamlet shown on Schedule H4-1 have been determined based upon a limited amount of growth that: maintains Hamlet scale and character; corresponds to available wastewater servicing capacity and identifiable features such as roads, property boundaries, physical features and other logical boundaries.

 In some areas of the Hamlet, a buffer has been provided between the existing boundary and new developed areas.
-New buffer areas shall be conveyed as public open space.

-Historically, this buffer area has been provided through private open space and public open space inclusive of parts of the trail system.
+This buffer area has been provided through private open space and public open space inclusive of parts of the trail system.

-Planned areas still to be developed shall consider adjacent boundaries and land uses beyond the Hamlet Boundary to determine a general lot line setback of at least 5 to 10 metres to the Hamlet boundary to maintain a Hamlet buffer area.
-Opportunities for parks open space and trails should be assessed within the Hamlet buffer area for future development in accordance with the Active Transportation Master Plan.
-Public ownership of the Hamlet Boundary buffer area within New Planned Areas shall be required.
+Planned areas still to be developed shall consider adjacent boundaries to determine appropriate buffer areas, setbacks and uses.
+Opportunities for parks and trails should be assessed within the boundary areas for future development in accordance with the Active Transportation Master Plan.